Edulucas2013/byby-hub-kitty-/README.md

         end

         -- Verificar mudança de alvo
-        if currentTarget and not currentTarget.Parent then
-            currentTarget = nil
+        if currentTarget and (not currentTarget.Parent or not currentTarget:FindFirstChild("Head")) then currentTarget = nil
         end